 POSSIBLE PREGNANCY COMPLICATIONS

 Pregnancy is a complex process.
 While many women have normal pregnancies, complications can occur.
 However, having a complication does not mean you will not have a healthy baby.
-It means your doctor will monitor you closely and take special care of you and your baby during the remainder of your term.
+It means your provider will monitor you closely and take special care of you and your baby during the remainder of your term.

 Common complications include: